BlueStaggo/MCDiverge/INSTALLATION.md

 # Installation guide
 This guide assists with the installation of the Minecraft Diverge mod.

+## Betacraft
+Minecraft Diverge appears in the Betacraft mod repository.
+Pick any specific version or choose the automatically updating latest version!

 ## MultiMC or derivatives
 1. Download the mcdiverge.zip file (not source code!) from [the latest release](https://github.com/BlueStaggo/MCDiverge/releases/latest).
 2. Create a new Minecraft Alpha v1.1.2_01 instance.